-From the recipe archive.
+From the recipe archive, first posted in 2005.
 Happy Thanksgiving! ~Elise

 Every Thanksgiving my mother takes what’s left of the turkey carcass and makes a delicious turkey soup that we enjoy for days.